 The larger our population and, ironically, the more information we have, the further the democracy seems to degenerate.
 Social media echo chambers are polarizing and dumbing-down our electorate.
 News has become propaganda.
-Being right at the expense of social progress has become the norm.
+Being right at the expense of public benefit has become the norm.
 What is the state of American democracy?

 American Democracy is Collapsing

 It seems today we are polarized between two camps.
 One genuinely wants the best for the working family, international relations and the environment: Democrats.
 The other camp cares more about profits than people.
 They care above all about being right, will lie and cheat to get their way regardless of the truth or the law: Republicans.